codeplaysoftware/syclacademy/README.md

 * ```solution.cpp```, where a solution has been implemented in advance.

 Once you have completed any given exercise make sure to compare your implementation against the corresponding ```solution.cpp```.

+### Building the Exercises

+It is possible to compile single source files using a single simple command.

+`icpx -fsycl -o exercise-x.out source.cpp`

+The source.cpp file is the one you want to compile.
+The -o output is the binary you can then run on the machine e.g.

+`./exercise-x.out`

 ## Working on the Exercises on Your Own HW